shivasankarka/Tenka/README.md

 Tenka is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-Thank you for using Tenka!
-We hope it makes your Mojo package management a breeze.
+I hope it makes your Mojo package management a breeze.